SummaryCollection

 store ¶

-Store all SummaryResult objects in a one-layer dict (as returned by batch methods).
+Store SummaryResult objects returned by batch methods.

 Examples: